Fiber bundle structure in Ashtekar-Barbero-Immirzi formulation of General Relativity: Brief review of the physical notation

-The other geometric quantity that describes the geometry of the hypersurface $\Sigma_t$, together with $q$, is the extrinsic curvature $K$.
-Consider the Levi-Civita covariant derivative of the normal versor $\nabla^{LC} n\in \Omega^1(\M,\T\M)$, we can define the Weingarten map $W:\T\Sigma_t\to \T\Sigma_t;\, X\mapsto \nabla^{LC}_X n$ that is a linear endomorphism on the tangent space.
-In this way, we can declare the extrinsic curvature as the quadratic form $K$ on $\T_x\Sigma_t$ defined by $K(X,Y)=q(W(X),Y),\, \forall X,Y \in \T_x\Sigma_t$.\\ Starting from the Einstein-Hilbert action \cite{Hilbert1915}, $q_{ij}$ and $K_{ij}$ result to be the main dynamical variables of a constrained Hamiltonian theory \cite{dirac2001lectures,ADMdyn,bojowald_2010}: the phase space has as configuration variables the metric $q_{ij}$, while the extrinsic curvature is linked with the conjugate momenta $P^{ij}=\frac{\sqrt{q}}{k}(K^{ij}-q^{ij}K^l_l)$.
-Notice that in the Hamiltonian theory $q$ loses its dependence on time, so the configuration space is the space of the metric over $\Sigma$.
-The shift vector and the lapse function play the role of Lagrangian multipliers of the so-called supermomentum $H_i$ and superHamiltonian $H$, respectively
+The other geometric quantity that describes the geometry of the hypersurface $\Sigma_t$, together with $q$, is the extrinsic curvature $\mathrm{K}$.\\ Starting from the Einstein-Hilbert action \cite{Hilbert1915}, $q_{ab}$ and $K_{ab}$ result to be the main dynamical variables of a constrained Hamiltonian theory \cite{dirac2001lectures,bojowald_2010}: the metric $q_{ab}$ is configuration variable , while the extrinsic curvature is linked with the conjugate momentum $P^{ab}=\frac{\sqrt{q}}{k}(K^{ab}-q^{ab}K^c_c)$.
+The lapse function and the shift vector are also configurational variables, but their dynamics is trivial.
+They play the role of Lagrangian multipliers of the so-called supermomentum $\boldsymbol{D}$ and superHamiltonian $H$, respectively

-Here, $D$ is the induced Levi-Civita covariant derivative on $\Sigma$ and $R$ its scalar curvature.
-These two quantities constitute the constraints $H_i=0$ and $H=0$.\\